meganxcook/Portfolio/README.md

 **About**

 Hi, I'm Megan Cook, a [PDX Code Guild](https://pdxcodeguild.com/) full stack bootcamp grad and early career implementation specialist based in Vancouver, WA.
-I've been coding since early 2021 and dreaming of a career in tech .
+I've been coding since early 2021 and dreaming of a career in tech for several years.
 I'm exploring pathways in project management and product management.

 I’ve been a midwife, a doula, a real estate agent, stay-at-home parent, clinical researcher, small business consultant, server, and retail associate.
 So I guess you could say I come to tech from a non traditional background.
-In tech, and in the spirit of open source, I finally feel at home.

 Clients and colleagues would describe me as a strong communicator, particularly skilled at collaborating with multiple stakeholders and translating complex challenges into actionable steps and win-win outcomes.
 Clients may share that I strive to deliver an exceptional client experience through active listening, informed choice, and managing expectations.
 Colleagues would tell you about my systematic and data-driven approach to every task, my attention to detail, my calm demeanor and optimistic outlook.
 In short, I'm coachable, empathetic, and hungry to learn.

 I get fired up about access to quality midwifery care and closing that maternal health care gap.
-I believe all people should thrive so I'd like to pair my tech skills with social justice and the greater good.
-Need a developer for the revolution?
+I believe all people should thrive so I'd like to pair my tech skills with social justice.
+Need someone for the revolution?

 If you’re hiring and think I'd be a good fit, please check out my [resume](downloads/Resume-MeganCook-12292021-ImplementationSpecialist.pdf) and [start a conversation](mailto:megan@meganxcook.com).